Introduction

 Is dgVoodoo 2 a viable alternative to DXVK?

-No. While it's true that you'd gain Windowed mode with Flip Model and HDR from it, in contrast to DXVK you are guaranteed to get lower perfomance due to the translation overhead.
+No. While it is true that you'd gain Windowed mode with Flip Model and HDR from it, in contrast to DXVK you are guaranteed to get lower perfomance due to the translation overhead.

 If you can handle the performance loss, sure go ahead. -